RD-870 could become Ukraine's first booster engine

 Gimbal suspension system

-Unlike its fixed position on the second stage of Zenit, each main engine on Tsyklon-4M would be attached to the first stage via a special gimbal mechanism.
-The gimbal will enable RD-870 to tilt up to six degrees from its vertical axis along the two planes perpendicular to each other in order to steer the rocket in flight.
+Unlike its fixed position on the second stage of Zenit, two of four main engines on Tsyklon-4M would be attached to the first stage via a special gimbal mechanism.
+The gimbal will enable a pair of RD-870s to tilt up to six degrees from its vertical axis along the two planes perpendicular to each other in order to steer the rocket in flight.
 The gimbal will be located just above the injection system and connected to the combustion chamber via an adapter cone.

 Other modifications to RD-120 to build RD-870